 Excellence in Research Australia (ERA) defines NTROs as: original creative works; live performance of creative works; recorded/rendered creative works; curated or produced substantial public exhibitions and events; research reports for an external body.

-In order for us to verify the research output, we will need evidence of your work in the most appropriate form possible.
+To verify the research output, we'll need evidence of your work in the most appropriate form possible.
 This might be a recording of a dance, scan of an exhibition catalogue, photo of a sculpture or a combination of types.
-If the evidence is a DVD, the Library will convert to digital format for storage and accessibility.
+If the evidence is a DVD, the Library will convert it to digital format for storage and accessibility.
 If the evidence is a URL, an archived copy with be kept in perpetuity.
 Submit your work to firstname.lastname@example.org.

 What about reports which are not allowed to be made public?